flexa-script/flexa-script.github.io/docs/faq-and-common-issues.md

 1. **Check the Documentation**: Many issues can be resolved by referring to the [Language Reference](language-reference) or other sections of the documentation.
 2. **Use Debugging Tools**: Print debug messages using `println` to trace the flow of your program and identify issues.
-3. **Search the Community**: If you're stuck, search the Flexa community forums or GitHub issues for similar problems.
-4. **Ask for Help**: If you can't find a solution, don't hesitate to ask for help in the Flexa community.

 ---